 Allen says education before spraying is critical.

-“PhytoGen provided a lot of help, especially my sales rep Trey Ramirez and also Robert Lemon,” he says.
+“PhytoGen provided a lot of help,” he says.
 “I would ask, ‘Can we spray in this situation?’
 They taught me how best to use this product.
 It’s helped me share knowledge with other farmers.”

 Learning the system and using it correctly can make farmers more confident in their success.